Wind Turbine Simulator

 Electronic Overload

-Learners will investigate how much energy it takes to keep their daily technology working.
+Learners will investigate how much energy it takes to keep their daily technology functioning.